Founded in Faith

 Scott Miller, Chief Marketing Officer

-With more than 30 years of marketing experience, Scott oversees the marketing, sales and life enrichment efforts for Garden Spot Communities.
+With more than 30 years of marketing experience, Scott oversees the marketing and sales and efforts for Garden Spot Communities.
 He creates innovative marketing approaches such as Destination Garden Spot Village, a podcast, an annual half marathon and hot air balloon.
 During his 23-year tenure at Unisys Corporation, a global technology firm, Scott held a variety of leadership positions, which included cultivating relationships with financial firms on Wall Street, worldwide travel promoting emerging technologies and corporate marketing.
 Scott holds a Bachelor of Computer Science from Millersville University and a Master of Theological Studies from Eastern University.

 Steve Muller, Chief Operating Officer